Why Wellbeing Matters in Modern Perioperative Care

 Practical evidence-based updates in critical care and anaesthesia

-As a not-for-profit organisation, our goal has always been to make high-quality education accessible while supporting the wider healthcare community.
-Whether attending online or in person, delegates will once again have the opportunity to be part of conversations that extend beyond medicine alone.
-Conversations about resilience, teamwork, leadership and the future of sustainable healthcare practice.
+As a not-for-profit organisation, our goal is to make high-quality education accessible.
+Whether attending online or in person, delegates will participate in conversations about resilience, teamwork, leadership, and the future of sustainable healthcare.

 Registration for the October conference is now open, with early bird delegate fees currently available.